Intro

 A New Website for a Village With Old Charm

-I was tasked with redesigning a website for the Village of Gainesville.
-I was very excited to accept this assignment, as it was for the town where I grew up.
+I was tasked with redesigning the website for the Village of Gainesville, a project I was especially excited to take on since it’s the town where I grew up.
+Having a personal connection to the community made the work feel meaningful and motivating.

 • Sketchbook and paper